apiaryio/api-elements/API Elements Reference.md

 ### Inheritance and Expanded Element

-This specification is built around the idea of defining recursive data structures.
+This reference document is built around the idea of defining recursive data structures.
 To provide abstraction, for convenience reasons and to not repeat ourselves, these structures can be named (using an _identifier_) and reused.
-In this specification, the reusable data structures are called _Named Types_.
+In this reference document, the reusable data structures are called _Named Types_.

 By default, Refract does not enforce inheritance of data, though element definitions are inherited from the defined element types.
 To inherit data in Refract, the `extend` element is used to merge one or more elements into a final element.
 In the Data Structure elements, however, when the data is defined, it inherits data from the element definition.
 Data Structure itself uses inheritance this way, and the Data Structure Refract elements mimics the behavior to provide simplicity and consistency across Data Structure representations.